 - Easy scheduling of meetings

 - A limited number of participants can join

 - Poor video quality in case of unstable internet connection

 - Live-action: Both technologies work on live platforms.
 They stream the content live to the viewers, where the viewers can chat and converse to bring out conclusions.

 - Involvement of participants: These technologies are designed to draw maximum engagement.
 Participants are allowed to join the stream with their audio and video by the hosts.

 - Screenshare: Both live streaming and video conferencing allow screen sharing options, displaying pre-recorded content and images to the screen.

 - Chat features: These technologies allow chat options for the participants in ongoing streaming.
 The participants can comment/converse with the host via chatbox.

 - Viewer screen space- Live streaming does not allow viewers to share screen space with the live streamer.
 One can only communicate via chat.
-Whereas in video conferencing, the participants have an allotted box where they can be seen as well as can see the other participants in the meeting.
+In video conferencing, the participants have an allotted box where they can be seen as well as the other participants in the meeting.